h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - Created on: date and time a model was created in this project
     - Scorer: scorer metric used by a model in this project
     - Score: validation score from a model in this project
-    - Owner: username of user who created a model in this project
+    - Owner: username of the user who created a model in this project
     - Environment: status of what type of environment a model was deployed for this project
     - Tag: tag name and value to associate with a model in this project
     - (C) Actions: actions that can be performed on this model: deploy it to dev/prod, create a challenger, download an autoreport, etc